Gunlei-dot/Praktikum/RAW.md

 ## 2.6 Training, Optimisation and Evaluation

 ###### 2.6.1 Model A: Decision tree
-The initial model was using the default settings of the function provided by scikit learn and included all the tabular data without any adjustments to establish a baseline.
+The initial model was using the default settings of the function provided by scikit learn and included all the tabular data, without any adjustments, to establish a baseline.
 Train and validation sets were not considered yet and a simple 80/20 random split was introduced.

 Following this, multiple features deemed not relevant or potentially damaging to the training process were dropped and the given splits into train and validation sets considered.

 The third and final version of the decision tree model used five-fold GridSearchCV to systematically check for the best parameter combination out of the given values.
 From this point onwards the random state 42 was introduced as a constant, to keep the model consistent and replicable, removing another layer of randomness that could affect results in either way.

-The specific parameters given for parameter tuning of the decision tree <mark style="background: #FFB8EBA6;"> include:</mark>
+The specific parameters given for parameter tuning of the decision tree include:

 | Parameter (value)                         | Function                                                                                                                                                     |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |